 Malcolm’s Road is a beautiful and secluded beach that’s found off the remote west coast of Providenciales.
-This beach is about one and a third miles long (2 km).
+This beach is about 1.3 miles long (2 km).
 The exclusive

 Amanyara resort is found at the southern end of the coast, and the northern side eventually becomes low limestone ironshore cliffs as it leads towards

 One unique aspect of Malcolm’s Road is that it’s located close to the wall, which is the sheer drop-off on the edge of the underwater

 Caicos Islands plateau.
 The feature surrounds much of the Caicos Islands group and offers some of the best

 scuba diving in the region, yet nearly all other